-While strict rules restrain creativity and spontaneity, that doesn’t mean you should avoid best practices altogether.
 There are a number of customer service tips that have been used time and time again to create great experiences.
-You need to know about them.

-After years of working at Help Scout and talking to industry-leading support managers, I’ve noticed 15 recurring tips that all of the best support departments have in common.
+After years of working at Help Scout and talking to industry-leading support managers, I’ve noticed 16 tips that all of the best support departments follow.

 There is just no substitute for knowing your customers.
 The right support tools make it easy.
 You’d be surprised at the number of meaningful conversations you can have when you no longer have to stumble around in the dark.

 It’s frustrating to be on the receiving end of support when the team isn’t outfitted correctly.
-I watched such a scenario unfold a while back with brand new software I was using.
-Like many growing companies, they falsely believed that Gmail was “okay for now.”
+I watched such a scenario unfold a while back with brand new software I was using:

 You risk ruining your first impression when you treat your customers like Comcast treats people calling in: “Can we have your personal information, account information, blood sample, and deepest fear?”